Are you having layout issues? These are the most common issues, causes, and solutions available.

 To find a plugin that is causing the layout issue, deactivate all of your plugins except Elementor and Elementor Pro, if applicable.
 If this solves the problem, reactivate each plugin one by one, until you spot the problematic plugin.
 If found, contact that plugin’s support for help, or use a different plugin.

-Switch your theme (temporarily) to a default WP theme such as Twenty Nineteen to see if your theme is causing an issue.
+Switch your theme (temporarily) to a default WP theme such as Twenty Twenty One to see if your theme is causing an issue.
 If so, contact the theme’s developers for help, or use a different theme.

 Layout issues can also be due to the use of an older version of Elementor.
 Sometimes it isn’t obvious that there is a plugin update available.
 Go to Dashboard > Updates and click the Check Again button to be sure.